 Want to make the most of your rifle's potential?
 Then start reloading.
 Though factory ammunition has come a very long way, a custom load worked up for your particular rifle is still very hard to beat.
 My reloads group much better than comparable factory loads — typically, at least 50 percent better.

 There's more to it than that though.
 Once you find your rifle's pet load, you'll be eager to learn its trajectory and how it's affected by wind too.
 Mostly, however, you'll shoot more and learn to have complete confidence in the cartridges you've lovingly assembled.
 Again, that's one less thing to worry about.

-Practice Firing Positions
+Practice Shooting Positions

 Okay, forget all the gear and modifications — maybe your rifle is perfect for you and needs no improvement; perhaps you've already found a pet load.